lizthompson07/DFO_IDapp/README.md

 Happy whale ID'ing :whale:

 # Running the app remotely
-The app can be launched by running shiny::runGitHub("github-upload", username = "lizthompson07", ref = "master") in your RStudio environment.
+The app can be launched by running shiny::runGitHub("DFO_IDapp", username = "lizthompson07", ref = "master") in your RStudio environment.